MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/video-audio.md

     result: |
       focus is strongly visually indicated
   - then:  |
-      the spacebar and/or enter key to activate the button
+      the space bar and/or enter key to activate the button
     result: |
       the intended action occurs
   - then:  |